Understanding the stages of drug and alcohol addiction

 Seeking help — the path to recovery

-Embarking on the journey to recovery requires a lot of internal strength and courage and the decision to reach out for support, marking a pivotal step towards a healthier, substance-free life.
+Embarking on recovery requires courage and the decision to reach out for support.

 Recovery and relapse prevention